 One final thing is that you end up completely dependent on the company, just like any other kind of job out there.
 You aren't a business owner.
 You are a worker bee.
-There's nothing wrong with that, but it's not truly “owning a business”.
+There's nothing wrong with that, as long as it's what you want.

 Still Selling Junk To Your Friends?

 What is this - the 1950's selling Tupperware?
 Gimme a break.
 It's 2020.
 If you want to build a business, you NEED to be online or your business will be dead in less than 10 years.